dtsivkovski/csa23/_posts/2023-01-21-examreflection66.md

 I thought that Line 5 should be changed to arr.length instead of arr[0].length, however that would not make a difference because the array is the same length each time.
 What did need to be changed was to fix it to be int[] row : array because otherwise it would iterate within the column which wouldn't make sense.

+### Q18 Equivalent dog cat expressions

+On this one, I almost got this one right but I accidentally made a mistake in the fact that I decided that a > b was the opposite of a < b instead of it being a >= b as the opposite of a < b.

+### Q43 partialSum method comparing two implementations

+I thought that both implementations worked as intended with the first one being faster.
+However, it turns out that implementation 1 doesn't actually work because it would cause an out of bounds exception (sum[j-1] in the first iteration would be sum[-1] which is not right)

+### Q54 recursive String method

+I thought that the recusive method was comparing strings in alphabetical ascending order in the recursion.
+However, it was actually comparing them in reverse alphabetical order and therefore my answer was incorrect.

 ### Q58 selectSort with int array parameter

 I originally thought that Line 4 should be changed to if(numbers[k] > numbers[pos]), however that is not the case because changing Line 2 to int post = j makes sense because you do not want the position to be reset to the 0th index every time when you are doing this sorting method.